 • The ability of NextEra Energy and FPL to obtain insurance, as well as the cost and coverage of such insurance, could be affected by developments affecting their businesses, as well as by international, national, state or local events, as well as the financial condition of insurers.
 Insurance coverage may not continue to be available at all or at rates or on terms similar to those presently available to NextEra Energy and FPL.
-A loss for which NextEra Energy and FPL are not fully insured could materially and adversely affect their financial condition and results of operations.
+A loss for which NextEra Energy and FPL are not fully insured could materially and adversely affect their financial results.
 NextEra Energy's and FPL's insurance may not be sufficient or effective under all circumstances and against all hazards or liabilities to which the companies may be subject.

-The businesses and results of operations of NextEra Energy and FPL could be negatively affected by the lack of a qualified workforce, work strikes or stoppages and increasing personnel costs.
+The businesses and financial results of NextEra Energy and FPL could be negatively affected by the lack of a qualified workforce, work strikes or stoppages and increasing personnel costs.